wp-plugins/59sec-lite-contact-form-7-push-notifications-on-ios-and-android/readme.txt

 **Happy Users**

-* “59sec gives us an edge on competition. [...]
-Highly recommended.”
+* <em>59sec gives us an edge on competition. [...]
+Highly recommended.</em>
-* “I’m exceptionally pleased with the results and just wanted to say thank you so much for a great tool!”
+* <em>I am exceptionally pleased with the results and just wanted to say thank you so much for a great tool!</em>
-* “59sec application brought us a real benefit in communication and in the development of our business.
-We find this application absolutely mandatory.”
+* <em>59sec application brought us a real benefit in communication and in the development of our business.
+We find this application absolutely mandatory.</em>